History of the Taliban: Ethnic massacres and persecution

 While the slaughter can be attributed to several factors – ethnic difference, suspicion of Shia Hazara loyalty to their co-religionists in Iran, fury at the loss of life suffered in an earlier unsuccessful Taliban takeover of Mazar – the takfir (accusation of apostasy) by the Sunni Taliban of the Shia Hazaras may have been the principal motivation, as apostasy in Islam is punishable by death.
 The Hazara also were more equal towards women, with their Hezbe Wahdat having women in its leadership council and with some fighting alongside the men, even killing Taliban.
 It was expressed by Mullah Niazi, the commander of the attack and governor of Mazar after the attack, in his declaration from Mazar's central mosque:

 Last year you rebelled against us and killed us.
 From all your homes you shot at us.
 Now we are here to deal with you.
 The Hazaras are not Muslims and now we have to kill Hazaras.
 You either accept to be Muslims or leave Afghanistan.
 Wherever you go we will catch you.
 If you go up we will pull you down by your feet; if you hide below, we will pull you up by your hair.

 Hazara also suffered a siege by the Taliban of their Hazarajat homeland in central Afghanistan and the refusal by the Taliban to allow the UN to supply food to Hazara in the provinces of Bamiyan, Ghor, Wardak and Ghazni.
 A month after the Mazar slaughter, Taliban broke through Hazar lines and took over Hazarajat.
 The number of civilians killed was not as great as in Mazar, but occurred nevertheless.

-During the years that followed, massacres of Hazara by Taliban forces were documented by groups such as Human Rights Watch.